Oscar-97/Copypasta-Binder-for-Source-Engine/README.md

 1. Run the command `python main.py` to start the program.
 2. Follow the prompts in the GUI to use the program, select a .txt file and press convert.
 3. Save the .cfg file in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` and execute it in game.
 4. Or set -netconport `<number>` in launch options, together with host and port in the application to automatically spam in game.
+Click the remote button to start the process.

 ![alt text](preview.png)